 The project fills the need for a source of information for researchers and professionals to review, compare, and use different methods in chemical process safety.
 The audience of this series of volumes is engineering practitioners as well researchers

 - No. of pages:

 - Paperback ISBN:

 Since 2011 Dr. Paul Amyotte, P.Eng. has held the C.D.
 Howe Chair in Process Safety at Dalhousie University, where he is also a Professor of Chemical Engineering.
 Dr. Amyotte’s research and practice interests are in industrial safety and loss management, particularly in the areas of process safety and inherently safer design (ISD).
 He is an expert in the prevention and mitigation of dust explosions.
 He has written a book with us entitled An Introduction to Dust Explosions, and wrote the second edition of Process Plants: A Handbook for Inherently Safer Design in conjunction with Trevor Kletz.
 He has published or presented approximately 300 research papers, and is the editor of the Journal of Loss Prevention in the Process Industries.
 He is also a Past-President of the Canadian Society for Chemical Engineering, Engineers Nova Scotia, and Engineers Canada.
 Dr. Amyotte leads a comprehensive research team of undergraduate and graduate students as well as postdoctoral fellows working to advance process safety practice worldwide.

 Professor of Chemical Engineering and C.D.
 Howe Chair in Engineering, Department of Chemical Engineering, Process Engineering and Applied Science, Dalhousie University, Canada

-Professor and Department Head, Process Engineering, and Director, Centre for Risk, Integrity and Safety Engineering, Faculty of Engineering and Applied Science, Memorial University of Newfoundland, St. John’s, Canada
+Centre for Risk, Integrity and Safety Engineering, Faculty of Engineering and Applied Science, Memorial University of Newfoundland, St. John’s, NL, Canada